Heavy-Tailed Distribution of the Number of Papers within Scientific Journals: Introduction

+The fight against predatory publishing has benefited from the effort of many dedicated citizens, whose initiatives have shown their efficiency~[\cite{But13,Gru19}], as well as their limits~[\cite{Bea17}].
+In regard of the proliferation of predatory journals, the task of identifying all of them unequivocally is overwhelming.
+In such a context, the ability to perform a preliminary data-based sanity check of a given journal would allow to focus the resources on the more problematic venues.
+However, such an approach requires an accurate understanding of the quantitative and qualitative characteristics of scientific journals which is still scarce.

-A scientist's work is commonly evaluated by two different, but related, quantities, namely, their number of publications and the number of citations thereof.
-These quantities are summarized in the criticized, but widely spread, \emph{h}-index~\cite{Hir05,Siu20}.
-Naturally, a vast majority of investigations about the scientific publication process is focussed on the citation side.
-It mostly aims at describing how the citation network impacts the number of citations a given paper is (and therefore its authors are) likely to recieve.
-In particular, evidence suggests that citations follow a \emph{rich-get-richer} or \emph{preferential attachment} process, where the more citations a scientist has, the more likely they are to get new citations~\cite{Sol76}, leading to a power law distribution of citations~\cite{Eom11,Wal12} or other heavy-tailed distributions~\cite{The16}.
-Indeed, preferential attachement has been proven to lead to heavy-tailed distributions~\cite{Kra00}, with some refinements to account for the life-time of a publication~\cite{Par15}.
+The quality of a scientist's work is commonly quantified by two different, but related, measures.
+Namely, their number of papers and the number of citations thereof (summarized in the \emph{h}-index~[\cite{Hir05,Siu20}]).
+A vast majority of investigations about the scientific publication process is focused on the citation side.
+These analysis mostly aim at describing how the citation network impacts the number of citations a given paper is (and therefore its authors are) likely to receive.
+In particular, evidence suggests that citations follow a \emph{cumulative advantage} or \emph{preferential attachment} process, where the more citations a scientist has, the more likely they are to get new citations~[\cite{deS76}].
+This process leads to a power law distribution of citations~[\cite{Eom11,Wal12a}] or other heavy-tailed distributions~[\cite{The16}].
+Indeed, preferential attachment has been proven to lead to heavy-tailed distributions~[\cite{Kra00}], with some refinements to account for the life-time of a paper~[\cite{Par15}].

+As early as 1926, Lotka showed that, in the field of chemistry, the number of scientists having published $N$ papers is proportional to $N^{-2}$~[\cite{Lot26}].
+In other words, he showed that the distribution of the number of papers published by scientists follows a power law.
+Later on, the same analysis has been extended to other fields of science~[e.g., \cite{Gup96,Wag99,Hub01a,Hub01b,Sut01,New03,Bar08,Pal15}] and refined to more elaborate distributions, such as the \emph{power law with cutoff}~[\cite{Saa99,Kre01,Smo17}] or the \emph{stretched exponential} distribution~[\cite{Lah98}].
+Despite this early start, the number of papers published by a scientist has been less investigated than the number of citations that a paper or a scientist gets.

+With the objective of refining these past analysis, in this article, we focus on the distribution of the number of papers published by scientists within a given peer-reviewed journal.
+The distribution of the number of papers is both easily accessible (through any scientific publication data base) and informative.
+Indeed, various characteristics of the publication dynamics within a journal can be extracted from the aforementioned distribution.
+We illustrate this claim in the striking examples of \emph{Physical Review Letters} and \emph{Physical Review D}, shown in Fig.~\ref{fig:prl_prd}, where the analysis of the distribution emphasizes: (i) an underlying \emph{preferential attachment} dynamics; (ii) the finiteness of the scientific careers; and (iii) the presence of (very) large groups of scientists in the related fields of physics (see caption of Fig.~\ref{fig:prl_prd} for a detailed discussion).